Are you actively practicing the habits associated with great fathering?

 • Dads who really “get it” see the bigger picture.
 They recognize that healthy fathering reaches beyond the walls of their own homes, and encourages kids who don’t have a dad.
 They see that engaged fathers and father figures can truly change the culture, because many of society’s issues will be helped when caring, responsible men step up and care for children.

-So, what’s on your “dads who get it” list?
+What’s on your “dads who get it” list?
 What would you add?
 What qualities stand out most for you when you see them in devoted dads?
 Please leave a comment either below or on our Facebook page.

 Action Points for Dads on the Fathering Journey